 One of the easiest ways to outsmart the sun is to venture out at night.
 The Eagle Eye Observatory welcomes visitors to peer through its two telescopes, an old one and a new one.
 This is dark sky country, so you’ll easily pick out constellations even unaided by a scope.

 Astronomer Jim Sheets mans the telescopes at least five nights a week, pointing out stars and answering questions about our universe and beyond.
 The observatory itself is a low building with an old-fashioned roll-back roof.
 At the end of each night, Sheets secures the building with a system of pulleys to roll the roof back into place.

 During my visit, he explains celestial bodies in simple terms.
-He tells us that while stars are all different colors, sizes and ages, they all do the same job of turning hydrogen into helium.
+He tells us that while stars are all different colors, sizes, and ages, they all do the same job of turning hydrogen into helium.
 “That’s what every star does for a living,” he says.
 “Stars live beastly long lives.”
-But eventually all die.
-“Some have puny little deaths, others huge explosions.”
+But eventually, all die.
+“Some have puny little deaths, others have huge explosions.”

-We take turns looking at Jupiter and its four moons, and Saturn, rings and all.
+We take turns looking at Jupiter and its four moons, and Saturn with rings and all.
 The older of the two telescopes is a homemade job built in the ‘70s, originally out of cardboard, and later beautifully laminated with cedar.
 It’s an art piece as well as an instrument.

 2—Vanishing Burnet County, Texas River Cruise